npnebibek/DaysInBetweenCalculator/README.md

 # DaysInBetweenCalculator

-The `DaysInBetweenCalculator` class is a utility for calculating the number of weekdays and business days between two given dates, considering public holidays and optional day-in-lieu calculations.
+The `DaysInBetweenCalculator` class is a utility for calculating the number of weekdays and business days between two given dates, considering public holidays like Fixed, WeekendAdjusted and NthDayofMonth holidays.

 ## Public Methods